ericiannj/confab/README.md

 ## Description

 Confab is an application about people and conferences.
-Users are invited to for virtual events and create your own too.
+Users are invited to join virtual events and create your own too.

 ## Content